-This course is aimed to offer to Manual Therapists the theoretical and procedural knowledge underlying the osteopathic articulatory techniques.
+This course is aimed to offer to Manual Therapists the theoretical and procedural knowledge underlying the osteopathic articulatory techniques and soft tissue techniques.

 Limited access to: 24 students